paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 of the token account.
 Clearly, this would not be sustainable if Alice owned many tokens because that would require her to keep a private key for each token account.

 It would be much easier for Alice if she just had one private key for all her token accounts and this is exactly how the token program does it!
 It assigns each token account an owner.
 Note that this token account owner attribute is **not** the same as the account owner.
 The account owner is an internal Solana attribute that will always be a program.
-This new token owner attribute is something the token program declares in user-space.
+This new token owner attribute is something the token program declares in user space.
 It's encoded inside a token account's `data`, in addition to other properties such as the balance of tokens the account holds.
 What this also means is that once a token account has been set up, its private key is useless, only its token owner attribute matters.
 And the token owner attribute is going to be some other address, in our case Alice's and Bob's main account respectively.
 When making a token transfer they simply have to sign the tx with the private key of their main account.

+> All internal Solana internal account information are saved into [fields on the account](https://docs.rs/solana-program/1.5.0/solana_program/account_info/struct.AccountInfo.html#fields) but never into the `data` field which is solely meant for user space information.

 We can see all this when looking at a token account in the [explorer](https://explorer.solana.com/address/FpYU4M8oH9pfUqzpff44gsGso96MUKW1G1tBZ9Kxcb7d?cluster=mainnet-beta).

 You've probably noticed the `mint` field in the explorer.
 This is how we know which token the token account belongs to.
 For each token there is 1 mint account that holds the token's metadata such as the supply.
 We'll need this field later to verify that the token accs Alice and Bob use really belong to asset X and Y and that neither party is sneaking in a wrong asset.